To tackle a spider web drawing, I found out that you need to be fairly confident about managing straight lines freehand.

 So, whenever you see a spider hanging down from his web, he must be feeling threatened by something.
-You, maybe?
+Maybe you?

-The dragline looks great in a drawing too and there is no need to draw a pesky web.
+The dragline looks great in a drawing so there is no need to draw a pesky web.
 Always look for the positives, hey?

 Because there are at least 30,000 known types of spiders, they all spin different types of webs and some are quite messy looking.

 I did try to draw one that is spun by a common house spider but it looked like a very poor attempt at a spider web drawing.
 I decided not to show you that one (chicken).

 Spiderwebs come in all sorts of shapes and sizes and being the artist, it's your decision how you portray them.

 The drawings of spider webs that I did here are what I think a web generally looks like.

 To draw the spider in the web, I decided to draw the spider first, because it is more detailed than the web itself.
 Then I drew the web around the spider and this helped me achieve the result I was after.
 Unfortunately, (in hinsight) the illustration is out of proportion because the spider is way too big on that small web.

 At the time I drew all of these images, I have been teaching myself to draw for about thirteen months.

 I was quite surprised when I started the first spider web drawing, it turned out to be a real messy piece of work!
 Being a resolute person, I don't give up easy so I drew a lot of webs until I was satisfied.